warden-protocol/wardenprotocol/docs/docs/operate-a-node/networks/join-buenavista.md

 ## Installation & Configuration

-You will need to install and configure the warden binary using the script below.
+You'll need to install and configure the warden binary using the script below.

 - For up-to-date endpoints like seed and state sync RPC servers, the [Warden networks repository](https://github.com/warden-protocol/networks/tree/main/testnets/buenavista).